Ferry County profile

 Monthly nonfarm payroll employment in Ferry County

-As of January 2025, total nonfarm employment in Ferry County was 1,680 jobs.
-Total nonfarm employment remained unchanged in over-the-month changes and over-the-year.
-Private sectors increased by 10 jobs or 1.3% over-the-month with total 800 jobs and recorded decrease -10 jobs or -1.3% over-the-year.
+• As of March 2025, total nonfarm employment in Ferry County was 1,720 jobs.
+Total nonfarm employment remained unchanged over-the-month and over-the-year.
+Private sectors, with a total of 840 jobs, increased by 10 jobs or 1.2% over-the-month and10 jobs or 1.2% over-the-year.

-Trade, transportation, and utilities recorded an increase of 10 jobs or 6.3% over-the-month and remained unchanged over-the-year.
+• Trade, transportation, and utilities remained unchanged over-the-month and over-the-year.

-Government services including public educational services decreased by -10 jobs or 1.1% over-the-month with total 880 jobs and recorded increase of 10 jobs or 1.1% in over-the-year change.
+• Government services (including public educational services) remained unchanged over-the-month with a total of 880 jobs and recorded a decrease of 10 jobs or 1.1% over-the-year.

 Nonfarm employment estimates, not seasonally adjusted, Ferry County